 Dogs learn the most about social behaviour between the ages of 6 and 16 weeks.
 This window of opportunity never reappears so take full advantage of it by introducing the dog to a variety of people, animals and environments.

-The best and most inexpensive type of tuition for you and your dog is to join one of the many dog obedience clubs in the state.
-Dogs can attain a remarkable level of training at your local community obedience dog club.
+The best and most inexpensive type of tuition for you and your dog is to join one of the many dog training clubs in the state.
+Dogs can attain a remarkable level of training at your local community dog club.